facephi/sdk-mobile-documentation/ios_versioned_docs/version-2.3.X/Video_Id_Component.md

 #### 5.1.14. vibrationEnabled

-If the value is set to true, the vibration is activated on errors and if the widget response is OK
+If the value is set to true, the vibration is activated on errors and if the widget response is OK.

-#### 5.1.15. maximumRetries

-Maximum retries allowed with each operation.
-Default value is 3.

 ---